axolotlsAxolotl Filtration Guide: Filter Type Selection, Flow Control, Sizing, Media Management, and...

 Can I run an axolotl tank without a filter?

 Technically yes, but it requires daily or near-daily water changes of 50 percent or more to keep ammonia at zero.
-Axolotl.org notes that filtration is not essential “provided you’re willing to change the water very frequently” (Axolotl.org).
+Axolotl.org notes that filtration is not strictly essential if the keeper is willing to change water very frequently.
 In practice, very few keepers sustain this routine over a 10-to-15-year axolotl lifespan.
 A sponge filter is inexpensive and dramatically reduces the water change burden.
-For most keepers, running without a filter is not practical.
+For most keepers, running without a filter is not practical and exposes the animal to repeated parameter swings.

 Do axolotls need an air stone if they have a sponge filter?

 A sponge filter already provides aeration through its bubble-driven operation.
 A separate air stone is not necessary in most setups.
 If water temperature occasionally rises above 20 degrees Celsius, where dissolved oxygen drops, an additional air stone can help maintain oxygen levels.
-In normal conditions (15 to 20 degrees Celsius), the sponge filter’s aeration is sufficient.
+In normal cool-water conditions (15 to 20 degrees Celsius), the sponge filter’s aeration is sufficient.
+The temperature guide covers the safe range and the heat-spike protocol.

 How often should I clean my sponge filter?